josehu07/CS537-SP2021-DIS/w11/README.md

 Links:

-- Be sure to fully understand this [user-level CLOCK impl]() before trying anything in kernel
+- Be sure to fully understand this [user-level CLOCK impl](https://github.com/josehu07/CS537-SP2021-DIS/blob/main/w11/clock-example.c) before trying anything in kernel

 ## CLOCK Algorithm

-The **CLOCK alagorithm == A "second-chance" FIFO**.
+The **CLOCK alagorithm == "second-chance" FIFO**.
 It behaves like a FIFO, but when trying to evict a page, we give a page a second chance if it was referenced recently (has ref bit set).
 In this case, we clear its ref bit and move on to the next one.
 If all pages in queue were recently referenced, then we eventually loop back to the first page we examined (it now has ref bit cleared) so we still pick it.

 There are many ways to implement the CLOCK algorithm: